How to Clean Refrigerator Coils: 4 Easy Steps

 For Coils on the Back:

-1. Use your vacuum’s brush attachment to gently suck up all the loose dust and debris from the coils.
+1. Use your vacuum’s brush attachment to gently remove loose dust and debris from the coils.

-2. Use the coil brush to dislodge any stubborn dust bunnies stuck between the fins.
+2. Employ the coil brush to dislodge any stubborn dust bunnies stuck between the fins.

-3. Do a final pass with the vacuum to clean up anything you knocked loose.
+3. Perform a final pass with the vacuum to collect any dislodged particles.

-4. While you’re back there, vacuum the floor and the wall where the fridge usually sits.
+4. While accessible, vacuum the floor and wall area where the refrigerator typically sits.

 For Coils on the Bottom:

-1. After removing the front grille, use your flashlight to get a good look at the coils.
-They’ll likely be a tangled mess of dust and pet hair.
+1. After removing the front grille, use your flashlight to inspect the coils, which may be heavily covered in dust and pet hair.

-2. Gently slide your coil brush in and out of the coils, pulling the dust towards you.
-Be amazed (and slightly horrified) at what comes out.
+2. Gently slide your coil brush in and out of the coils, pulling dust towards you.

-3. Use your vacuum’s crevice tool to suck up all the dust you’ve pulled out.
-Get as far back as you can.
+3. Use your vacuum’s crevice tool to suction all the dust you’ve dislodged, reaching as far back as possible.

 “I always tell my clients that the dust on their fridge coils is a mix of dirt, pet dander, and kitchen grease.
 It creates a thick, insulating blanket that suffocates the appliance.
 A simple cleaning is the single best thing a homeowner can do to prevent a service call.”